peernova/kestra-client-sdk/java-sdk/docs/ExecutionsApi.md

 ## replayExecution

-> Execution replayExecution(executionId, tenant, taskRunId, revision, breakpoint)
+> Execution replayExecution(executionId, tenant, taskRunId, revision, breakpoints)

 Create a new execution from an old one and start it from a specified task run id